I've been admitted. What's next?

 Refund of deposit

-Refund of confirmation deposits due to extenuating circumstances (not IRCC denied student visa as above) your request must be made in writing to the Tuition Refund Appeals Committee.
+Requests for a refund of the confirmation deposit due to extenuating circumstances (other than visa/study permit denied by IRCC, as noted above) may be made in writing to the Tuition Refund Appeals Committee.

-If you’re an undergraduate international student studying in Canada for more than six months, you’ll need to apply for a study permit from the Government of Canada.
-Your study permit allows you to study at a post-secondary institution, like Memorial University.
-You can start the study permit application process with either a provisional or final admission offer from Memorial University, which will be sent to your email listed on your application.
-Please consult with your nearest Visa Application Centre (VAC) regarding the initial study permit application process.
+If you are an international student intending to study in Canada for more than six months, you will need to apply for a study permit from the Government of Canada.
+Your study permit allows you to study at a designated learning institution, such as Memorial University.
+You can start the study permit application process with either an early or verified acceptance from Memorial University, which will be sent to the email listed on your application.
 Applying to study in Canada can take several months, so allow for sufficient time to process your study permit application.

 In order to apply for a study permit or visa, you’ll need to be accepted to an institution that has a designated learning institution (DLI) number.
 Memorial’s DLI number is O19440995346 (beginning with the letter O, not a zero).